afwolfe/fallout-london-linux-installer/README.md

 1. Ensure all prerequisites are met.
 2. Run Fallout 4 at least once to ensure the game has created the expected files and directories (and Proton prefix)
+3. Clone this repo with `git clone --recurse-submodules https://github.com/afwolfe/fallout-london-linux-installer.git`
+   - The `--recurse-submodules` argument is important to clone the downgrader.
-3. Run `./install-folon.sh` and answer all prompts.
+4. Run `./install-folon.sh` and answer all prompts.
-4. Verify that the script completes successfully.
+5. Verify that the script completes successfully.
-5. Install the FalloutLondon-$BUILD_ID.7z file using your preferred mod manager.
+6. Install the FalloutLondon-$BUILD_ID.7z file using your preferred mod manager.
    - [rockerbacon/modorganizer2-linux-installer](https://github.com/rockerbacon/modorganizer2-linux-installer) - provides an automated way to install MO2 for Proton games
    - If using MO2 - ensure that you either disable profile-specific INIS or copy the recommended configurations into the profile
-6. Launch the game via f4se_loader.exe
+7. Launch the game via f4se_loader.exe

 ## Advanced Usage